Facts and figures

 VCU Massey Cancer Center is a non-profit organization part of Virginia Commonwealth University, one of the nation’s top research universities, and VCU Health, a leading academic health system that includes VCU Medical Center, recognized as the #1 hospital in Virginia by U.S. News & World Report (2012, 2013, 2015), VCU Health Community Memorial Hospital in South Hill and multiple care centers across the state.

 Massey scientists and physicians collaborate to conduct laboratory, translational, clinical and population sciences research to discover new and better ways to prevent, diagnose, treat and control cancer.
-Our researchers number nearly 200 and are faculty from 30 VCU academic departments, four schools and three colleges.
+Our 205 research members are faculty from 44 VCU academic departments and nine schools and colleges.

 Our researchers conduct basic science (laboratory), translational, clinical and population sciences research designed to lead to novel approaches for preventing, detecting, treating and controlling cancer.
 They collaborate on research in four key programs: